Indianapolis, Indiana

 As the home of the Super Bowl XLI Champions, the nation's largest museum for children, the first zoo in the country to receive triple accreditation as a zoological park, aquarium, and botanical garden, the world reknowned Indianapolis Motor Speedway plus a host of other cultural attractions and sporting events, Indianapolis, Indiana is anything but a ho-hum Midwestern city.

-Indianapolis was founded as the state capital in 1820.
-The city's population grew from just 8,000 in 1850 to more than 169,000 in 1900 as new railroad lines connected Indianapolis to other parts of the country.
+Founded in 1820 as the state capital, the city's population grew rapidly as new railroad lines connected Indianapolis to other parts of the country.
 The automobile also played an important role in the city's history, both from an economic and a transportation perspective.
 Many early automakers used Indianapolis as a center for production, while construction of major thoroughfares through Indianapolis secured its future as a key transportation route; thus the city's nickname Crossroads of America.

 Today, Indianapolis is the thirteenth largest city in the United States.
 Affordable living, top-notch professional sports venues, a thriving convention industry, and numerous cultural attractions have earned Indianapolis recognition as one of the nation's up and coming cities.